ziimiin14/License_Plate_Detection_Recognition_prob3/README.md

 3) YOLOv5s network which is a shrink network from YOLOv5 is being used for the purpose of lower inference time.
 4) Combined YOLOv5 network together with LPRNet and STL to detect and recognize license plate.

+## Tasks Not Completed:
+1) Build a simple client-server-based system for actual test.
+(No prior experience in web development)

 ## Results: